ihciah/deep-fashion-retrieval/README.md

 Loss: CrossEntropyLoss + TripletMarginLoss * 0.5

-Color Feature: Get ResNet50 conv layer output(N * C * 7 * 7), then do avg_pooling on channel dim.
+Color Feature: Get ResNet50 final conv layer output(N * C * 7 * 7), then do avg_pooling on channel dim.
 Choose the max-N responses and extract the corresponding blocks on avg_pooling map of original image.

+Training details: Freeze the conv parameters and train net until a stable accuracy and loss, then set FREEZE to False and train it again.

 ### Generating feature databases